Suraj0791/yoom/build.md

 someone try to sign in

 and in (auth) folder inside we got we crrate two pages sign-in amnd sign-up page

+next we build home page of the root home page has sidebar navbar 4 different card in middle like new meeting  join meeting schdeule meeting virew recording then below todays upcoming meeting and card so like this is the homepgae we need different compoenents

+first we need a compone t meetying type list which will render the 4 meetings available i mean these 4 different card in middle like new meeting  join meeting schdeule meeting virew recording

+HOME CARD COMPONENT IS THE SINGLE CARD ELEMENT ( wo jo chaar card redner ho rhe h uska reusable compone thome card with logo desc time nd all) meeting type list wo compone t h jo jo 4 card ko list kreag map homecard ko